LonamiWebs/lonamiwebs.github.io/content/blog/woce-1.md

 We will be developing the application in Rust, because it enables us to interface with the Windows API easily, is memory safe (as long as we're careful with `unsafe`!), and is speedy (we will need this for later steps in the Cheat Engine tutorial).
 You could use any language of your choice though.
 For example, [Python also makes it relatively easy to use the Windows API][python-ctypes].

 [Cheat Engine's source code][ce-code] is mostly written in Pascal and C. And it's *a lot* of code, with a very flat project structure, and files ranging in the thousand lines of code each.
-It's daunting.
+It's daunting[^1].
 It's a mature project, with a lot of knowledge encoded in the code base, and a lot of features like distributed scanning or an entire disassembler.
 Unfortunately, there's not a lot of comments.
 For these reasons, I'll do some guesswork when possible as to how it's working underneath, rather than actually digging into what Cheat Engine is actually doing.

 With that out of the way, let's get started!